How Many Solar Panels Do You Actually Need?

 Example: 2,000Wh / 4 hours = 500W of panels

 At 300W per panel, that is 2 panels for a basic off-grid setup — more if you want battery storage buffer.
+For the full step-by-step, including battery and inverter sizing, read how to size an off-grid system.

 Our recommendation